Originate/exosphere/documentation/tutorial/part_2/02_web_server.md

   on the console.
   The __online-text__ section tells Exosphere that to wait for this string before it starts routing requests to the web server.
-* The _messages_ section lists all the messages that this service will send and receive.
+* The __messages__ section lists all the messages that this service will send and receive.
   Exosphere needs this information in order to automatically subscribe the service to these messages.
-  Right now our application doesn't contain any other services that could be communicated with, so this section is empty for now.
+  Currently our application doesn't contain any other services that could be communicated with, so this section is empty for now.
   We'll add some commands here soon!